We’ve gathered some of the lesser known facts about Stephen’s life, to give you a different insight into this amazing man.

 Gradually, Stephen lost the use of his hands but (being ever-determined!), he started operating the voice synthesizer with movements of his cheek at a rate of about 1 word per minute, and later in life he used word prediction software (similar to a smartphone) to communicate.

-Thanks to Richard Branson, in 2007 when Stephen was 65 years old, he got to take the trip of a lifetime: heading off to experience zero-gravity.
+In 2007, when Stephen was 65 years old, he got the chance of a lifetime: experiencing zero-gravity.
+Taking off from space shuttle’s runway at Kennedy Space Center, Stephen took flight in a specially modified jet that gives passengers an experience of zero gravity.
 While floating in space, Stephen ditched his chair and even managed to do backflips!

-Hearing this, Richard Branson has since offered Stephen a ride on the Virgin Galactic space flights – a winged spacecraft specifically designed to carry ‘space tourists’.
-While the ships don’t go into orbit – all passengers, including Stephen, would officially be granted official astronaut status once reaching space!
+Hearing this, Richard Branson offered Stephen a free ride on the Virgin Galactic space flights – a winged spacecraft specifically designed to carry ‘space tourists’.
+Sadly, Stephen never took his free flight, but he did play a part in naming the new version of Virgin Galactic’s SpaceShipTwo – VSS “Unity.”